-They may not look like it, but seeds are very much alive.
+That packet of vegetable seeds may look dry, brittle and lifeless, but seeds are very much alive.
 Inside each plant seed is the embryo of a future plant.
-However seeds don't remain alive forever.
+However, seeds do not remain alive forever.
 How long seeds remain viable depends on the type of seed and how well it is stored.

 How Long Do Vegetable Seeds Last?

-Here are some average years of viability for well stored vegetable seeds, compiled from regional sources.
-To be fully certain of your own seeds, you can also do the easy viability test, at the end of this article.
+Here are some average years of viability for well-stored vegetable seeds, compiled from regional sources.
+There will be some variability because of the variety of seed and whether the seed was fully ripe and kept dry in storage.
+To be certain of your own seeds, you can also do the easy viability test, at the end of this article.

 Seed Storage Guidelines